-There is also a question as to whether Home24 was ready for such a comprehensive implementation as they simply did not have experience managing SAP implementations or anything like this scope before they embarked on this implementation.
+There is also a question as to whether Home24 was ready for such a comprehensive implementation.
+They did not have experience managing SAP implementations or anything like this before they embarked on this implementation.

 How Incompetent is KPS?

-After Lidl, the details of which read like they needed their laugh track, and Home24 where they (along with SAP) jammed in a vast scope of work and then lacked any understanding of how to pull off such a project.
+After Lidl, the details of which read like they needed their laugh track, and Home24 where they (along with SAP) jammed in vast work scope and then lacked any understanding of how to pull off such a project.
 KPS is now on our list of highly problematic SAP implementation companies.
-While we were analyzing this case study, we received a separate communication about problems at another S/4HANA, which is a problematic S/4HANA implementation, which once again shows us a successful S/4HANA implementation on the KPS website.
+While we were analyzing this case study, we received a separate communication about problems at another S/4HANA, a problematic S/4HANA implementation, which shows us a successful S/4HANA implementation on the KPS website.

 This brings up the question of how many KPS projects have failed or are currently in the process of failing.